weahead/AppendAround/README.md

 	2. give each container a data-set attribute with a value that matches all other containers' values
 	3. Place your appendAround content in one of the potential containers
 	4. Configure your CSS to only display one potential container at a time (and display others depending on @media conditions in your CSS)
-	4. Call $.appendAround() when the DOM is ready, and it'll keep all appendAround content in a visibile container at all times
+	5. Call $.appendAround() when the DOM is ready, and it'll keep all appendAround content in a visibile container at all times
+	6. An "appendAround" event is triggered on the visible container each time it receives the appendAround content.
+It bubbles by default, meaning you can listen to it on `window` for example.

 ## Sample markup